 3. Creativity and Artistic Merit

-- An applicant needs to provide documentation of a sustained commitment to their art practice.
+- The applicant is able to provide documentation of a sustained commitment to their art practice.

-- Work samples should be representative of the applicant’s grant project, and applicants must be the originating artists of all work samples submitted.
+- Work samples should be representative of the applicant’s grant project, and the applicant or their project collaborators must be the originating artists of all work samples submitted.

 All questions should be directed to [email protected].